ymath-io/ymath.io/content/courses/trigonometry/functions/exploration/index.md

 ---
-title: Functions
+title: Exploration
 type: lesson
-desciptions: A lesson about functions!
+desciption: A lesson about functions!
-index: 2
+index: 3

 ---
-## FUNCTIONS

 Draw a unit circle.
 Be sure to label the radius and axes.